 Companies and Non-Profit Organizations

 The best companies and non-profit organizations are always looking to attract top talent, and many offer scholarship and internship programs to current university students.
-In many fields, including science, technology, and engineering, companies are especially interested in bringing greater diversity to the workforce, particularly when hiring women.
-For this reason, you’ll find that most major corporations, as well as many non-profit organizations, offer either a scholarship, internship, fellowship, or job training program for promising female students.
+Various companies show their interest to bring in greater diversity to the workforce, particularly when hiring women For this reason, you’ll find that most major corporations, as well as many non-profit organizations, offer either a scholarship, internship, fellowship, or job training program for promising female students.
 For graduate students, this could include funding to earn an MBA, with the agreement that you would work for the company for a certain number of years after completing your degree.

 It’s not only corporations that are committed to bringing gender equality to higher education and the workplace.
 Many nations, such as Germany and Ireland, have launched initiatives to encourage and support women from newly-industrialized countries in becoming highly-educated experts in their chosen fields.
 These special programs are typically aimed at graduate students who could benefit from the opportunity to develop their expertise while studying abroad and then bring their newly acquired skills back to their home country.

 Want to have a one on one consultation with our top counselor?